My Cases

 R. v.
 D.L., 2022 ONCJ

 D.L. was charged with several counts of sexual assault against a person under 16.
-The matter proceeded to a preliminary inquiry intario Court of Justice in L'Orignal.
-Mr. Lust cross-examined for several days during the 3 days preliminary inquiry.
+The matter proceeded to a preliminary inquiry in the Ontario Court of Justice in L'Orignal.
+Mr. Lust cross-examined for several daysy.
 Following Mr. Lust's cross, D'Amours J. of the Ontario Court of Juustice was left in such doubt that he found there was not enough evidence against D.L. to proceed to trial.
-D.L. was acquitted of all charged at the preliminary inquiry.
+D.L. was acquitted of all charges at the preliminary inquiry.